CCSI-Toolset/FOQUS/docs/source/chapt_vector_support/example1/Python_Model_Vectors_Handling.rst

 *Step 7*: Under 'Output Variables' section, click on '+' to add a new output variable.
-Further, in the user interface prompt, enter the variable name 'y' as shown in Figure 8, and click ok.
+Further, in the user interface prompt, enter the variable name 'y' as shown in Figure 8, and click Ok.

 .. figure:: ../figs/add_op_var.png
    :alt: Figure 8: Add output scalar variable 'y'